Published Jan 4, 2023

 Lieutenant Commander Data’s extracurricular activities range from the purely artistic to the diagnostically intricate.
 He pushes his android programming one step further in “In Theory” by trying out a romantic relationship with Ensign Jenna D’Sora.
-In the background of the action, Data is also shown playing a flute in a recital in Ten-Forward and later working on a painting in his quarters.
+In the background of the action, Data is also shown playing a flute in a recital at 10 Forward, and later, working on a painting in his quarters.
 On his journey to becoming more human, he’s learned that such pursuits are just as valuable, and valued, in the development of the self as other kinds of achievements.

 There are many recreational spaces set aside on the Enterprise-D. For a ship capable of encountering every sort of lifeform and space scenario in the galaxy, a number of these spots are, not surprisingly, dedicated to physical fitness and well-being.
 Early episodes reveal that Chief Security Officer Worf teaches a regular class in mok’bara, a form of Klingon martial arts that’s similar to tai chi chuan.
 In “Second Chances,” Counselor Troi and Dr. Crusher are shown practicing mok’bara in their free time.
 It’s clear they’re regular students of the disciplined and centering movement style.
 And, well, it’s also a good opportunity to get in some time to chat and catch up!!

-Most of the twenty-fourth-century wellness moments in TNG come in spurts, a Holodeck trip here or an anbo-jitsu match there.
+Most of the 24th-Century wellness moments in TNG come in spurts, a Holodeck trip here, or an anbo-jitsu match there.
 This episode, featuring Q banished from the Continuum and sentenced to live as a human being, sprinkles in a number of nods to characters taking time to self-care.
-There’s Counselor Troi’s choice of chocolate sundaes when she’s in an unhappy mood and Captain Picard sipping one of his signature earl greys during a quiet moment in his ready room.
+We witness Counselor Troi’s choice of chocolate sundaes when she’s in an unhappy mood and Captain Picard sipping one of his signature Earl Greys during a quiet moment in his Ready Room.
 As Q struggles within the confines of humanity, Data reminds him that humanity is always striving “for new opportunities to improve itself.”

-For seven seasons, Deanna Troi served as ship’s counselor/de facto wellness coordinator.
+For seven seasons, Deanna Troi serves as ship’s counselor and de facto wellness coordinator.
 In “Thine Own Self,” she begins a personal growth journey of her own.
-Following a class reunion and seeing Dr. Crusher command the bridge, she decides to study for the commander’s test.
+Following a class reunion and seeing Dr. Crusher command the Bridge, she decides to study for the Bridge Officer's Test.
 She explains to Riker, enjoying some leisure time playing his trombone in his quarters, that she’s “exploring a whole new side of myself.”
 Accepting the realities and sacrifices that come with command prove challenging, but in stretching herself, Troi is taking an important step in strengthening her holistic health.